xyderos/design-patterns-cpp/readme.md

 * What happens if multiple threads try to create a singleton for the first time?

 * Difficult to unit test (check the way I test it, it is implicit that I need a global variable)

+## Things to consider

+* Facades are usually converted to singletons, a single facade is usually enough

+* Factory could be a singleton if there was a notion of inheritance and you would be returning immutable objects instead of a single mutable object